nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

   - Consider using jsdom-global or a more specific Portal testing approach
   - TooltipPortal component faces similar challenges

+### Testing Adaptations Required
+Several components required testing adaptations to avoid modifying source code:
+- **WalletForm Component**:
+  - Form element lacks `role="form"` attribute, so tests needed to use `container.querySelector('form')` instead of `screen.getByRole('form')`
+  - This approach follows our "Separate Testing from Refactoring" principle but would benefit from future accessibility improvements
+  - **Potential Enhancement:** Add `role="form"` attribute to the form element for better accessibility and easier testing

 ## 8. Success Metrics Update

 - [x] Test infrastructure established